davidediruscio/evoss/README.md

 queried and analyzed by the Failure Detector component.
 When Failure Detector discovers inconsistencies they are collected in the Incoherences Report.
 The real upgrade is performed on the system only if the new system configuration model is coherent.

-For more information please refer to http://dx.doi.org/10.1016/j.scico.2010.11.001 or http://mancoosi-uda.googlecode.com/files/scp_draft.pdf
+For more information please refer to http://dx.doi.org/10.1016/j.scico.2010.11.001 or http://mancoosi-uda.googlecode.com/files/scp_draft.pdf or http://evoss.di.univaq.it/